slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 # Supported Web Frameworks

-Bolt for Java doesn't depend on any specific environments and frameworks.
+Bolt for Java doesn't depend on any specific environments or frameworks.
 It works on Servlet containers out-of-the-box.
-So, developers can run Bolt apps with most Web frameworks on the JVM. `SlackAppServlet` is a simple Servlet that receives HTTP requests coming to `POST /slack/events` URI and properly dispatches each request to corresponding handlers in a Bolt app.
+Developers can run Bolt apps with most web frameworks on the JVM. `SlackAppServlet` is a simple Servlet that receives HTTP requests coming to the `POST /slack/events` URI and properly dispatches each request to corresponding handlers in a Bolt app.

 Even running Bolt apps on non-Servlet settings like [Micronaut](https://micronaut.io/) and [Helidon](https://helidon.io/) is feasible if there is an adapter that transforms its specific HTTP interpretation to Bolt interfaces.

 ---
-## Supported Frameworks
+## Supported frameworks

 Below are some minimum working examples for the following popular frameworks.